LIKKIM/LIKKIM_App/Readme.md

 </array>
 ```

-Also enable "Background Modes" > "Uses Bluetooth LE accessories" in Xcode project settings.
+Also activate: `Background Modes > Uses Bluetooth LE accessories` in Xcode.

 ---

-## Security Guidelines
+## Security Notes

-- Do **not** log or expose sensitive device data or user input.
+- The app **does not process or expose sensitive data**
-- Do **not** modify the internal device communication or authentication flows.
+- All secure operations occur externally on dedicated hardware
-- Private keys are **never stored** or handled in the app.
+- The mobile client only facilitates display and communication
-- The hardware device performs all sensitive operations securely and offline.
+- Credentials, authorization, or financial data are **not stored or transmitted**

 ---

-## Troubleshooting
+## Maintenance Tips

 ### Clear Cache and Rebuild